Skip to main content

 1. If this is your first time filling out the FAFSA, you will want to create your FSA ID.
 You can apply anytime for your FSA ID.
 Your ID will be used as an electronic signature for you and your parents on the FAFSA application every year.
 This should be done 3 days in advance of completing your FAFSA

-2. The FAFSA is usually available beginning October 1 of each year.
-For the 24-25 school year, it was released December 31st, 2023.
+2. The FAFSA is available now for the 25-26 school year.
 More information on the FAFSA Simplification Act and your families next steps can be found here.
 You can apply directly online at studentaid.gov.

 3. When completing the FAFSA, families are encouraged to use the Direct Data Exchange between the IRS and the FAFSA, this ensures tax information is accurate.